Zediwan/PyEvoSim/README.md

 With the `ESCAPE` button the user can acces the [simulation settings](assets/images/Screenshot_Simulation_settings.png).
 (This is work in progress and has no use case for now, except from returning to the main menu)

+By pressing with the mouse on a tile without and organism a new animal can be spawned.

 ### Database interaction